Andrew Dyas MacLean: Naval career and controversy

 At the outbreak of the First World War, MacLean volunteered for service in the Royal Navy.
-After initial rejection because he was underage, he graduated from Royal Naval College, Greenwich in January 1917 and was commissioned as a Sub-lieutenant R.N.V.R.
+After initial rejection because he was underage, he graduated from Royal Naval College, Greenwich in January 1917 and was commissioned as a sub-lieutenant R.N.V.R.
 He served in the Mediterranean with the First Submarine Hunting Flotilla.
-He was promoted on the recommendation of Admiral Sir David Beatty, 1st Earl Beatty and served in HMS Cleopatra – a fast cruiser that saw action in the North Sea with the Grand Fleet.
+He was promoted on the recommendation of Admiral Sir David Beatty, 1st Earl Beatty and served on HMS Cleopatra, a fast cruiser that saw action in the North Sea with the Grand Fleet.
 He witnessed the German Navy's surrender at Scapa Flow.
 From 1927 to 1931, as a member of the Royal Canadian Naval Volunteer Reserve, he commanded the Toronto naval reserve station HMCS York.

-At the outbreak of the Second World War, while awaiting call up as a Canadian reserve naval officer, the ever-patriotic MacLean joined the Royal Canadian Air Force RCAF and served in its Marine Section before returning to the Royal Canadian Navy [RCN].
+At the outbreak of the Second World War, while awaiting call up as a Canadian reserve naval officer, the ever-patriotic MacLean joined the Royal Canadian Air Force RCAF and served in its Marine Section before returning to the Royal Canadian Navy.
 Sent on loan to the Royal Navy, he was given command of a convoy trawler, HMS St. Zeno.
-He later represented the Admiralty for the acceptance trials of Fairmile Submarine Chasers and Motor Gun Boats.
+He later represented the admiralty for the acceptance trials of Fairmile submarine chasers and motor gun boats.

-He was ordered back to Canada to organise RCN Submarine Chasers and became Senior Officer Fairmiles.
+He was ordered back to Canada to organise RCN submarine chasers and became Senior Officer Fairmiles.
 Fairmiles, motor launches 34 metres long with a crew of about 15, were useful for coastal duties, but the ocean-going anti-submarine war was dominated by corvettes.
 MacLean campaigned for modernization and reorganization of the Fairmile fleet and, more generally, for better treatment of reserve officers like himself.

 MacLean saw the careerism of some civil servants and senior officers as dereliction of duty.
-His frustration with the naval command led to his retirement from the navy in October 1942, age 45.
+His frustration with the naval command led to his retirement from the Navy in October 1942, age 45.
 He returned to the family publishing business and subsequently made his concerns public in an issue of Boating Magazine.
 MacLean outlined his experience with the Fairmiles and argued that the expertise of patriotic and dedicated naval reserve personnel like himself was being dismissed by the small coterie of permanent force officers who dominated Canadian naval headquarters.